Maya Rundreise II

 During the day we can organise a range of different optional snorkelling trips for you, such as to Shark and Ray Alley, where you can swim within a few feet of nurse sharks and majestic sting rays, or weather dependent, you may have the opportunity to swim with sea-cows!
 Another optional snorkelling tour takes you out to Hol-Chan Marine Reserve where you are guaranteed to see lots of colourful fish and interesting reef formations.
 Qualified divers can explore the so-called bottomless "Blue Hole", made famous by the explorer Jacques Cousteau (please note: this optional excursion does not go every day, check locally for availability).
 Other options include sunning yourself, riding a bike around the island, or trying your luck at fishing.
 If you are lucky, you can take your catch to one of the local restaurants so they can BBQ it for you.

-Day 8 - Playa del Carmen
+Day 9 to 10 - Playa del Carmen

 Tulum Ruins - MXN65 plus transport or MXN80 return • Cozumal day trip - US$24

-2 night(s) in hotels
+2 night(s) in hotels at Hotel Playa del Carmen or similar

 Day 11 to 12 - Mérida